isaacmensahtwum/Power-BI-and-Excel/README.md

-# Visualization with Tableau and Power BI
+# Visualization with Excel and Power BI